-2 in the practice did take place and that's what seems to 3 be being confirmed by this letter.
-4 In any event 5 THE CHAIRMAN: Sorry.
+What's at issue here is where that change took place, whether it was in relation to intraoperative fluids or post-operative fluids or when.
+But a change in the practice did take place and that's what seems to 2 be being confirmed by this letter.
+3 4 In any event --5 THE CHAIRMAN: Sorry.
 Is this issue that we were asking 6 about repeatedly between Christmas and Easter?
 7 MS ANYADIKE-DANES: That is exactly it, Mr Chairman.
-8 THE CHAIRMAN: And this explanation which is now given on 9 23 August was not an explanation given by any witness 10 during that hearing?
-11 MS ANYADIKE-DANES: No. 12 THE CHAIRMAN: So it's an explanation which is volunteered 13 on 23 August when they see the draft opening?
-14 MS ANYADIKE-DANES: Yes.
-15 THE CHAIRMAN: Brilliant.
-So we hear oral evidence for week 16 after week and this explanation isn't put up, but we now 17 get an explanation or an attempt to clarify on 18 23 August?
+8 THE CHAIRMAN: And this explanation which is now given on 23 August was not an explanation given by any witness 10 during that hearing?
+11 MS ANYADIKE-DANES: No. 12 THE CHAIRMAN: So it's an explanation which is volunteered on 23 August when they see the draft opening?
+13 15 THE CHAIRMAN: Brilliant.
+So we hear oral evidence for week after week and this explanation isn't put up, but we now get an explanation or an attempt to clarify on 18 23 August?
 19 MS ANYADIKE-DANES: Yes.
-I am not entirely sure it does 20 clarify, but it certainly is their attempt to clarify, 21 yes.
-22 What's significant about it is having acknowledged 23 there was a change in practice what's left entirely 24 unexplained is if they did have a change in practice, they did not communicate that to Altnagelvin, and none of the clinicians who were consultant anaesthetists, as you've just pointed out, who gave evidence to you, was able to describe this as a change in practice that occurred.
-5 THE CHAIRMAN: And there was a follow-up exchange between the inquiry and DLS in which we asked for information about who gave the instructions which are referred to in that paragraph, and the answer was $\mathop{\rm Dr}\nolimits$ Crean.
-9 MS ANYADIKE-DANES: Apparently.
+I am not entirely sure it does 20 clarify, but it certainly is their attempt to clarify, 21 22 What's significant about it is having acknowledged there was a change in practice what's left entirely unexplained is if they did have a change in practice, they did not communicate that to Altnagelvin, and none of the clinicians who were consultant anaesthetists, as you've just pointed out, who gave evidence to you, was able to describe this as a change in practice that occurred.

+5 THE CHAIRMAN: And there was a follow-up exchange between

+- the inquiry and DLS in which we asked for information - about who gave the instructions which are referred to - 8 in that paragraph, and the answer was Dr Crean.

+MS ANYADIKE-DANES: Apparently.
 And Dr Crean gave evidence.

-THE CHAIRMAN: Yes.
-Okay.
-MS ANYADIKE-DANES: So in terms of -- and this is that recurring theme of communication.
-In this case, not only did they not communicate that explanation terribly effectively to the inquiry, but if that's what happened there seems to be absolutely no record of them assisting Althagelvin or anywhere else by saying, "That's what we've done".
-And even when they had a case before them which seemed apparently to show that there had been inappropriate fluid management, even then there seems to have been no communication to say, "Look, this is the position, this is where you went awry, this is what we've been doing and why we've been doing that".
-Interestingly enough, Mr Chairman, you may recall that when I was asking Dr Crean about what the Children's Hospital did about trying to disseminate the
+- MS ANYADIKE-DANES: So in terms of -- and this is that - recurring theme of communication.
+In this case, not - only did they not communicate that explanation terribly - effectively to the inquiry, but if that's what happened 14 - there seems to be absolutely no record of them assisting - 16 Altnagelvin or anywhere else by saying, "That's what - 17 we've done".
+And even when they had a case before them 18 - which seemed apparently to show that there had been 19 inappropriate fluid management, even then there seems to - 20 have been no communication to say, "Look, this is the - 21 position, this is where you went awry, this is what - 22 we've been doing and why we've been doing that". - Interestingly enough, Mr Chairman, you may recall - 24 that when I was asking Dr Crean about what the - 25 Children's Hospital did about trying to disseminate the